top of page

 With the long lead-times, logistical challenges, and direct impact to the appearance and functionality of the final product, this unique and relatively inexpensive part will have the potential to compromise your relationship with your customers, forcing them to discuss again their supply chain contracts with you.

-Restoring that relation and trust is usually expensive and seldom without consequences.
+Restoring that relationship and trust is usually expensive and seldom without consequences.

-If you ask any experience glassmaker, you will be told that molds mold shops are the most offenders of molds’ lifecycle; in fact, much more offensive than the I-S machine and the glass making process.
+If you ask any experienced glassmaker, you will be told that mold shops are the worst offenders against molds’ lifecycle; in fact, much more offensive than the I-S machine and the glass making process.

 The molds are your most critical asset.